NixOS/nixpkgs/pkgs/applications/networking/cluster/k3s/README.md

   - Read the nix build logs to check for anything unusual.
 (Obvious but underrated.)

-* Thank you for reading the documentation and your continued contribution.
+* Thanks for reading the documentation and your continued contribution.